Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * Simplifying management by deploying identical architecture in each data center.
 * Providing a global view of all metrics.
-* Quick implentation of Thanos' components. https://github.com/thanos-io/thanos/blob/main/docs/blog/2022-09-08-thanos-at-medallia.md https://github.com/thanos-io/thanos/blob/main/docs/blog/2023-06-02-lfx-mentorship-query-observability.md
+* Quick implentation of Thanos' components.

+In early 2020, the SRE task force handed off their proof of concept to the newly-formed Performance and Observability (POE) team for hardening, widespread launch, and ongoing support.
+As Medallia expanded into public cloud providers, they faced dificulty with incorporating metrics from smaller virtual data centers.

+Medallia's hybrid architecture has enabled flexibility and scalability.
+They are now considering a shift to a 100% remote-write architecture with centralized storage to reduce overall complexity.
+They expect Thanos' components to remain a major part of their solution.

+https://github.com/thanos-io/thanos/blob/main/docs/blog/2022-09-08-thanos-at-medallia.md
+https://github.com/thanos-io/thanos/blob/main/docs/blog/2023-06-02-lfx-mentorship-query-observability.md